 Another potential cause of chewy steak is overcooking it.
 If you keep an eye on the temperature of the meat with a thermometer, then you should be able to avoid this problem.

-Anytime you cook with oil on the stove, it’s a good idea to keep some baking soda within easy reach.
+Anytime you cook filets with oil on the stove, especially in this filet recipe, it’s a good idea to keep some baking soda within easy reach.
 You probably won’t have to use it, but baking soda will quickly put out an oil fire.
 Being on the safe side and always keeping baking soda in the kitchen definitely wouldn’t hurt.

 Remember to never use water to try and put out an oil fire!
 Since water and oil naturally don’t mix, the water will simply splash the oil around and potentially cause the fire to spread.